Six Things You Can Do to

-Here are a few ideas I believe have helped my students develop a like (if not a love) of math.
+Here are a few strategies I believe have helped my students develop a like (if not a love) of math.

 1) Encourage students to ask questions and then be willing to take the time to answer them.
 Students often hesitate to ask questions, especially in front of the whole class, and especially at the beginning of the year.
 I start my year with an activity that encourages students to work together right from the start, to try to foster a comfort level that will encourage them to ask questions in class.

 I constantly remind students to ask questions when we introduce and discuss concepts.

 At the beginning of the year, students will typically start asking questions during group work time, and I take the time to answer, even if it takes me a little longer to get to other students.
 As the year progresses, and students see that I really do want questions and that I really will answer those questions, they become more comfortable asking questions in class.
 The more they ask, the more they learn.
 Yes, it takes extra time sometimes, but it’s worth it to me….I want them to develop deeper understandings and that happens through questioning.